SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 <br>

-Finally, let's look at some X-Rays.
+Finally, let's look at some x-rays.
 I have plotted the images together with a standardized distribution of the pixel intensity.

 **Images with Pneumonia**